Wedding

 If it’s been a long time since you attended a summer wedding, you’re probably feeling stressed about what to wear.
-What color dress should you buy, should it be a solid or print, long or short, what style?
+What color dress should you buy?
+Should it be a solid or a print, long or short, and what style?
 The questions go on and on.

 To find your answer, look for clues in the place of the wedding/reception.
-A formal church wedding in the city followed by a large, swanky reception at a posh hotel calls for a very different dress than what you’d wear to a small, low-key ceremony outside in the country followed by a reception at the old mill wedding hall.
+A formal church wedding in the city, followed by a large, swanky reception at a posh hotel, calls for a very different dress than what you’d wear to a small, low-key ceremony outside in the countryside, followed by a reception at the old mill wedding hall.

-With weddings all over the place these days, it’s hard to decipher the dress code.
+With weddings everywhere these days, it’s hard to decipher the dress code.
 So, here’s what to wear to a Summer Wedding, no matter what type it is or where it’s held.

 What to Wear to a Formal Summer Wedding- a cocktail dress or dressy pantsuit.